 Add 1/4 tsp of freshly grated nutmeg.
 Nutmeg shares similar chemical properties with tranquilizers.
 Don’t use more than 1/4 tsp though.
 A little is good, and too much can cause health problems.
 More is not better when it comes to nutmeg.

 Add 1/4 tsp of extra fine grain Himalayan pink sea salt.
 Himalayan salt also has little known sleep properties.
 It works with the honey to help regulate your sleep hormones and also has a slight touch of magnesium.

 Add 1 tbsp of blackstrap molasses.
 Speaking of magnesium, just 1 tbsp of molasses has 48 milligrams of magnesium.
 It also has 41 milligrams of calcium, which can work with the magnesium to help promote deep R.E.M. sleep.
 Just be sure to add the molasses first before you add the honey and then taste to see if you want more sweetness.
 Molasses can overly sweet and overpowering, especially if you’re not used to the flavor.

 So can Warm Almond Milk Help you Sleep?

 Well, maybe.
 Insomnia is a very subjective thing because my sleep problem may not be your sleep problem, you know?
-This sleepy drink helps me relax, but it may not work for everyone, especially if you haven’t cleaned up your sleep hygiene and are self-sabotaging your sleep.
-There’s no one magic silver sleeping bullet.
+This sleepy drink helps me relax, but it may not work for everyone, especially if you haven’t cleaned up your sleep hygiene.
+There’s no one magic silver sleeping bullet, especially if you’re not giving a natural sleep remedy every chance to work.
 Improving sleep is a cumulative effect.

 This drink has a lot of ingredients that are known to improve sleep like magnesium, calcium, and tryptophan.
 It definitely is one of the tastier natural ways to promote sleep.